Working in Isolation: The Hidden Mental Health Costs

 Isolation doesn’t always feel dramatic.
 Often, it’s a quiet, slow drift away from connection, motivation, and purpose.
 Recognising it early is the first step in preventing more serious stress-related issues.

-At 11th hour clinic, we support employees across all industries from remote professionals to shift workers, sole traders, and FIFO staff.
-If you’ve noticed changes in mood, focus, or energy, or feel disconnected from your work, our team can help you rebuild connection, strengthen resilience, and protect your wellbeing.
+At 11th hour clinic, we support employees across all industries, from remote professionals to shift workers, sole traders, and FIFO staff.
+If you’ve noticed changes in mood, focus, or energy, or feel disconnected from your work, our team can help you rebuild meaningful connections, strengthen resilience, and protect your wellbeing in a safe and supportive environment.

 References